Welcome to ELS, conveniently located wherever you are.

 Nadia earned her Master’s Degree in Education in 2007 in her home country Slovakia, and has been working in education supporting children of all ages and abilities since then.
 Soon after her graduation she moved to England where she spent the following 13 years of her life.
 Her first position as a bilingual support teacher and cultural advisor in Cardiff, Wales, created an opportunity to expand her skill base in two directions: one within education, where she continued to grow her experience and expertise in learning disabilities and behaviour management and one within public services where she eventually landed a position as a police and court interpreter.
 In 2018, Nadia successfully completed her 500-hour yoga teacher training and earned her Diploma in Hatha Yoga.
 Nadia, her husband, who serves in the US Navy, and their children relocated to the USA in 2020 following her husband’s deployment to the National Defence University, Washington, DC.
 Soon after her arrival, Nadia joined the ELS team where she continues to support local children academically, helping them to reach their full learning potential.

-Kat Stafford - Tutor
+Kat Stafford - Academic Coach

 Kat Stafford received her teaching certificate (K-12th) and M.Ed. in Second Language Instruction and Acquisition from the University of Maryland, College Park in 2016.
 As a teacher for MCPS, she works with a wide array of students representing various cultural backgrounds and learning abilities.
 Kat enjoys making creative and multi-modal lessons that support individual learners’ needs.

-Brittani London- Tutor
+Brittani London- Academic Coach

 Brittani was born and raised in Potomac, Maryland.
 Growing up with a learning disability herself, Brittani made her goal as an educator to be able to connect with and provide support to students who also struggle with learning differences.
 Her teaching philosophy is that learning should be fun, stress free, and presented through a multi-sensory approach.
 Student's learn in so many different ways and it's our job as educators to make sure we have the tools in our toolbox to help target their individual needs.